 I'd been thinking about what you said and planning to write back to you.
 I've done some meditating on the questions you raised, and although I haven't any articulate insights, it feels like a strong, beneficial practice.
 I intend to continue with it and see where it takes me.
-I would like to take a look at the book you suggested since that could be helpful as well.
-Thank you for recommending it.

 The main thought that I have in response to the email, though is that all of this really makes me wonder, whether or not I am open and loving at all.
 As I pay attention to the feeling of openness and the heart chakra and become more aware of it, I think I can open and feel more connected and that sense of bliss.
 Not that it is a new feeling in and of itself, but something that using this idea of the heart chakra, I can access more easily and as and when I desire.

 Nonetheless, sometimes I feel I can be so sensitive that I just close off to other people.
 It's like a protective response.
 This is not a new thing, but in trying what it is like to be open and enjoying that, it saddens me to close up like that.
 In particular, it reminds me of certain patterns that I developed as a young teenager. and have stayed with me to an extent for a long time.
 That at that time, when my sense of openness wasn't reciprocated by someone else, at least not how I expected it to be, then I just closed off.
 I was always really shy as a kid, even a little kid, but I didn't really close off in the same way until I got older.
 As a kid of was shy, but not self-consciously so and once I "forgot" about how shy I was and had been integrated into the (new) environment/people, then I would be totally open.
 When I am older though, it became harder for me to completely transition out of the shyness.
 I did develop strategies of my own over time that helped with this.
 Not to delve too far off tract with all of that though.